 Foods That May Harm Dental Health

-Empty calorie foods such as candy (especially hard or sticky candies like lollipops, mints, taffy and caramel), sweets like cookies, cakes and muffins, and snack foods like chips are a cause for dental concern, not only because they offer no nutritional value, but because the amount and type of sugar that they contain that can adhere to teeth.
-The bacteria in your mouth feed off these sugars, releasing acids, and that’s what leads to tooth decay.
+Empty calorie foods such as candy sweets like cookies, cakes and muffins.
+Snack foods like chips are a cause for dental concern, not only because they offer no nutritional value.
+But because the amount and type of sugar that they contain that can adhere to teeth.
+The bacteria in your mouth feed off these sugars, releasing acids.
+And that’s what leads to tooth decay.

-Nutritious, acidic foods like tomatoes and citrus fruits can have acidic effects on tooth enamel, too, so eat them as part of a meal, not by themselves.
-Dried fruits, including raisins, are also good choices for a healthy diet, but since they are sticky and adhere to teeth, the plaque acids that they produce continue to harm teeth long after you stop eating them.
+Nutrition, acidic foods like tomatoes and citrus fruits can have acidic effects on tooth enamel.
+Eat them as part of a meal, not by themselves.
+Dried fruits, including raisins, are also good choices for a healthy diet.
+But since they are sticky and adhere to teeth.
+The plaque acids that they produce continue to harm teeth long after you stop eating them.
 Opt for a piece of fresh fruit instead.

 Foods That May Benefit Dental Health